hubverse-org/hubUtils/README.md

 ## Code of Conduct

-Please note that the hubDevs package is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+Please note that the hubUtils package is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.